thecomeonman/POV/README.md

 We calculate the shadow of the data on a plane as if the light source was very large, and very far away from the points, perpendicular to the plane.
 Think of it as the noon sun casting a shadow on the ground where the ground is the plane.
-In any other situation, the shadow will be a little distorted.
-Feel free to play with the parameters to see the results
+In any other orientation, the shadow will be a little distorted.
+Play around with the parameters to see the results

 We will do this thrice, once for each plane - the XY, the YZ, and the XZ plane.